 This course will broadly consider how gender intersects with justice and conflict and draw on readings from current events, especially in greater South Asia, to consider these issues in mor e depth.
 We will constantly interrogate to what extent gender impacts the reporting of, and the experience of, events such as elections, border disputes, and war.
 Through readings of both scholarly articles as well as online journalism, students will be introduced to different writing styles depending upon the audience in question.
 Students will be required to keep up with the daily events happening in the region by reading Foreign Policy: South Asia Report and the Daily Star on an on-going basis.
 We will look at these readings in depth and examine how the authors present and structure their argument, paying particular attention as to how gender is presented.
 Students will then be encouraged throughout the semester to use this method to write their own critical reflections on the current events being discussed in class.
-Students will write critical reflection pieces on current events on an on-going basis for the class, and in addition, will also write three more in-depth research papers.
+Students will also write three more in-depth research papers.
 The first will be a response to a given prompt about the issues discussed in class, the second will be in response to a more open-ended research question, and the third will give the students the opportunity to write their own research proposal, including a lengthy literature review, culminating in a structured argumentative essay on a topic of their choosing.